swarnalii/e-mart/README.md

 - For Frontend: HTML5, CSS3, JS and BootStrap.
 - For backend: Express
 - Libraries used: Moment, socket.io
+#### Note:

+This is just a demo website, it doesn't have the e-commerce payment features.

 Template from [Free HTML Templates](https://html.design/)